U.S. retail group criticizes Bangladesh safety accord

 “While the proposal put forth by the labor unions addresses a number of shared concerns, the accord veers away from commonsense solutions and seeks to advance a narrow agenda driven by special interests,” Matthew Shay, chief executive of the National Retail Federation, said in a statement.

 Wednesday is the deadline for retailers to decide whether to join the consortium, led by labor groups such as Europe’s IndustriALL, which said at least 24 garment and retail brands sourcing from Bangladesh had signed up so far.
-The world’s two biggest fashion retailers, Spain’s Inditex (ITX.MC), owner of the Zara clothing chain, and Stockholm-based H&M (HMb.ST) have backed the accord.
+The world’s two biggest fashion retailers, Spain’s Inditex, owner of the Zara clothing chain, and Stockholm-based H&M have backed the accord.

 Reporting by Jessica Wohl in Chicago; Editing by Leslie Adler